narirou/hasher/README.md

 > A tiny hashchange router inspired by express.js & page.js

 * hasher is a tiny hashchange router for local web applications.
-  Most web applications now use "pushstate" for create its router.
+  Most web applications now use "pushstate" for its routing function.
   "hashchange" is legacy solusion, but it is still useful for the application without server (for example: local node-webkit applications).